772/prime-generating-directed-graph/README.md

-# directed-graph-for-primes
+# prime-generating-directed-graph

-A directed graph generated via the first nine primes.
+A directed graph able to generate the first nine primes.

 ![PlantUML](image.png)